gitter-badger/aero/README.md

 ## Vision

-If you care about loading speed you've come to the right place.
+If you care about __loading speed__ you've come to the right place.

-Aero's only goal is to deliver top-notch performance for your app or website.
+Aero's only goal is to deliver top-notch performance for your website.
 Traditional CMS generate lots of HTTP requests, leading to very slow loading times in high latency environments like mobile networks.
 Even if you simply access a site in Amsterdam from Japan every single HTTP request that doesn't load parallely adds a lot of loading time to your website.

 Aero based websites are fast because they inline a lot of the resources that would usually call for a chained HTTP request.
 If you have 300 ms / 0.3 secs latency and your website has 3 non-parallel HTTP requests, then you are wasting almost a full second of loading time.